constance-art/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-My name is Constance and I'm an artist based in Delft, The Netherlands.
-I am specialized in realistic pet portraits.
+My name is Constance Feld and I am specialized in realistic pet portraits.

+I am using materials of high quality to ensure a realistic artwork which captures the character of your animal the best.
+A pet portrait is a unique present and brings a beautiful memory.

 Being able to combine my love for animals and my passion for art is a special gift I like to share with you.
-I feel honored to draw your beloved animal.

 If you are interested in a personal commission please get in contact and we can discuss the details.